 Personal items.
 Watches, outerwear that is not being worn while testing (sweater, jacket, etc.), brief cases, purses, etc., are not allowed in the test center.
-Pocket items (wallet, keys, etc.) must be placed in a locker.
+Pocket items (wallet, keys, etc.) must remain in your pocket during testing or be placed in a locker.
 Disposable ear plugs will be available from the test center administrator, if needed.